 Service dogs became a lifesaver for many people with various disabilities – from mental health problems to serious physical issues.
-They make everyday routine much more manageable and let their owners live a full, happy life despite all the health troubles.
+They make everyday routine much more manageable and let their owners live a full, happy life despite all their health troubles.

 And even though almost every dog can be trained to perform specific tasks for its owner, some breeds are more successful in learning new skills and performing complex tasks.
 But what are those breeds?
 What type of service animal can they be?
 What are the traits a service dog must have?
 We’ll explain all nuances in this article.

-Even though emotional support animals and therapy animals are considered to be a type of service animal, but that is a common misunderstanding.
+Even though emotional support animals and therapy animals are considered to be a type of service animal, that is a common misunderstanding.
 These three categories are completely different and provide services to people with various health issues.

 Remember one thing: a service dog is a working dog.
 Most of them are specifically trained to perform tasks for people with disabilities ever since they were puppies.
 Usually, they a taught to help with activities related directly to the person’s health condition.
 These animals are always alerted; they take care of their owners and help them to complete everyday routine duties to live a full life.